AMORIM5577/AMORIM5577/README.md

 - 🌱 I’m currently learning code C
 - 💞️ I’m looking to collaborate on TI
 - 📫 How to reach me amorim5577@gmail.com
-- 😄 Pronouns:
+- 😄 Pronouns: Nós
-- ⚡ Fun fact:
+- ⚡ Fun fact: Informática

 <!---
 AMORIM5577/AMORIM5577 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.